Give your kitchen a minimalist makeover

 We’ll show you how to create the ideal Scandinavian kitchen in your space.

-Fitted kitchens or just bottom cabinets – the choice is yours with this look - always looking to keep clutter to a minimum.
-Make the most of our innovative storage solutions and you’ll not only be able to keep more in a smaller space, you’ll be able to get to everything quickly and easily.
+Fitted kitchens or just bottom cabinets and open shelving – the choice is yours with this look.
+Scandinavian style is all about functionality and simplicity.
+Make the most of our innovative storage solutions. you’ll not only be able to keep more in a smaller space, you’ll be able to get to everything quickly and easily.

-Our fitted kitchen range includes the IT Brookfield (pictured) in muted grey and ice white options for a clean, minimalist design, and the IT Sandford available in ivory and three wood-effect finishes for natural warmth.
-Cool it down with the Cooke & Lewis Raffello in gloss white - a streamlined style that will look perfect with a pop of colour.
+Our fitted kitchen range includes the Pasilla (pictured) in matt white for a clean, minimalist design.
+Or if you prefer a gloss finish, our Alisma has a streamlined style that will look perfect with a pop of colour.

 If opting for base cabinets only, select top shelving to match the walls, or break up the colour scheme with a bright wood like beech, birch or oak.
 Stack your crockery and glasses neatly and add the odd herb pot or a pot of lavender for a punch of colour and scent.

 Or if you're looking to continue the modern, neutral look, our Exilis range is ideal.
-Super thin at just 12.5millimetres (mm), it's available in four finishes and these heat-resistant, waterproof laminates are a durable choice that will last for years.
+It is super thin at just 12.5millimetres (mm) and available in four finishes.
+These heat-resistant, waterproof laminates are a durable choice that will last for years.